skgigliotti/streamlit_tutorial/README.md

 ### Conclusion

-You have now cloned, modified and deployed your first Streamlit app!.
+Congratulations: You have now cloned, modified, and deployed your first Streamlit app!

 If you found this tutorial helpful, please give the repo a star and share it with your friends.